marcelferran/Chatyfile/README.md

 # Chatyfile

-This is a Streamlit application that allows you to upload a CSV file and chat with your data using the Gemini 2.0 Flash model, with a custom layout.
+This is a Streamlit application, that allows you to upload a CSV file and chat with your data using the Gemini 2.0 Flash model, with a custom layout.

 ## Files